High-level design: Design overview

 A high-level design provides an overview of a system, product, service, or process.

-Such an overview helps supporting components be compatible to others.
+Such an overview helps support components be compatible with others.

 The highest-level design should briefly describe all platforms, systems, products, services, and processes that it depends on, and include any important changes that need to be made to them.

 In addition, there should be brief consideration of all significant commercial, legal, environmental, security, safety, and technical risks, along with any issues and assumptions.

 The idea is to mention every work area briefly, clearly delegating the ownership of more detailed design activity whilst also encouraging effective collaboration between the various project teams.

 Today, most high-level designs require contributions from a number of experts, representing many distinct professional disciplines.

 Finally, every type of end-user should be identified in the high-level design and each contributing design should give due consideration to customer experience.